 How do advances in technology shape modern society?

-Japan has been defining modern technology for decades and, as a result, the country is quite unique compared with the rest of the world.
-From robotic toilets and vending machines on every corner, to precision manufacturing and video games, examples of cutting edge innovation have shaped the country since the end of WWII.
+Japan has been defining modern technology for decades, and as a result, the country is quite unique compared with the rest of the world.
+From robotic toilets and vending machines on every corner, to precision manufacturing and video games, examples of cutting-edge innovation have shaped the country since the end of WWII.

 We will begin our trip in Osaka, one of Japan’s largest cities for our first taste of modern Japan.
 We will quickly head to Kyoto, the old capital of the country as we begin exploring Imperial Japanese culture.
 In Kyoto we will visit temples and shrines, have an introduction to Japanese cultural traditions, and think about how these have been integrated with new technology.

-We will then head to Tokyo, one of the largest cities in the world, and a global center of technology.
-In Tokyo we will dig into our research question hands on.
+We will then head to Tokyo, one of the largest cities in the world and a global center of technology.
+In Tokyo we will dig into our research question hands-on.
 We will visit the Akihabara district, the video game and technology area of the city, to see how all sorts of different people connect to technology.
-We will head to the top of one of Tokyo’s highest skyscrapers for sunset to see the city’s expansive infrastructure and visit the National Museum of Emerging Science and Innovation
+We will head to the top of one of Tokyo’s highest skyscrapers for sunset to see the city’s expansive infrastructure and visit the National Museum of Emerging Science and Innovation.

-- Visiting ancient Japan by visiting temples, shrines, and palaces in Kyoto and Tokyo
+Experience ancient Japan by visiting temples, shrines, and palaces in Kyoto and Tokyo

-- Exploring the Harijuku video game district to see the cutting edge in Japanese taste
+Explore the Harijuku video game district to see the cutting edge in Japanese taste

-- Fresh sushi in Tokyo’s morning fish market
+Taste fresh sushi in Tokyo’s morning fish market

-- Experiencing all sorts of technology advances that haven’t caught on in other countries
+Try using all sorts of technology advances that haven’t caught on in other countries

-- A night at the Robot Restaurant to see an epic live battle of the future
+Have dinner at the Robot Restaurant to see an epic live battle of the future